-All ten TLS-based rockfall events were confirmed with an average location error along the rockfall trajectory of 33 m when the frequency window of the location algorithm was adjusted manually.
+All 10 TLS-based rockfall events were confirmed with an average location error along the rockfall trajectory of 33 m when the frequency window of the location algorithm was adjusted manually.
 Without this optimisation, which is only possible when reference data are available, the location deviation was 81 m on average.
 This is comparable with errors of about 80 m from a rock avalanche study on Montserrat, Lesser Antilles, with a network of 11 stations (Levy et al., 2015).
-However, that study had a larger network aperture and focused on event volumes of 103-106 m3.
-Instead, rock mass volumes in the Lauterbrunnen Valley were generally well below 1 m3 and our study had only four operating seismic stations, organised in a topology and station spacing that are comparable to those from other studies (Hibert et al., 2014; Burtin et al., 2016).
+However, that study had a larger network aperture and focused on event volumes of $10^3-10^6$ m.
+Instead, rock mass volumes in the Lauterbrunnen Valley were generally well below $1 \text{ m}^3$ and our study had only four operating seismic stations, organised in a topology and station spacing that are comparable to those from other studies (Hibert et al., 2014; Burtin et al., 2016).

 The TLS-based detachment locations and their rockfall trajectories are within the areas defined by the 0.95 quantile threshold (Fig. 9).
-Only when independent constraints on the location of the seismically recorded events are available, is it possible to investigate the validity and effectiveness of this arbitrary threshold.
-In this study area, the threshold can be increased up to

-0.973 to still provide a valid uncertainty estimate for possible rockfall locations/trajectories.
+Only when independent constraints on the location of the seismically recorded events are available is it possible to investigate the validity and effectiveness of this arbitrary threshold.
+In this study area, the threshold can be increased up to 0.973 to still provide a valid uncertainty estimate for possible rockfall locations/trajectories.
 Effectively, this means that the area of each uncertainty polygon can be decreased by 45 %.

-An important issue is that for some rockfalls the best location estimate (P{max}) is above the actual rockfall detachment zone.
+An important issue is that for some rockfalls the best location estimate ( $P{max}$ ) is above the actual rockfall detachment zone.
 This may be related to the extreme topography of the Lauterbrunnen Valley.
-The studied rockwall is up to 800 m high, yet it is represented by as little as four plan view pixels in the 10 m DEM and distance maps (cf. ranges of z{seis} in Table 1).
-Arguably, the lateral offset of rockfall location P{max} from the line of steepest descend is more important from a hazards point of view.
+The studied rock wall is up to 800 m high, yet it is represented by as little as four plan view pixels in the 10 m DEM and distance maps (cf. ranges of $z{seis}$ in Table 1).
+Arguably, the lateral offset of rockfall location $P{max}$ from the line of steepest descend is more important from a hazards point of view.

-Assigning the locations of the ten seismically detected rockfalls to those detected by TLS is unambiguous in most cases.
+Assigning the locations of the 10 seismically detected rockfalls to those detected by TLS is unambiguous in most cases.
 However, rockfalls with comparable volumes from similar detachment heights can be hard to distinguish.
-For example, events 3 and 4 are located 44 m apart, at 1108 and 1064 m asl., and released 0.201 and 0.175 m3 of rock, respectively.
-Accordingly,

-- 10 their seismic waveforms and PSDs (Fig. 9) look very similar and there remains ambiguity about the seismic identification as stated in Table 1.
+For example, events 3 and 4 are located 44 m apart, at 1108 and 1064 m a.s.l., and released 0.201 and 0.175 m of rock, respectively.
+Accordingly, their seismic waveforms and PSDs (Fig. 9) look very similar and there remains ambiguity about the seismic identification as stated in Table 1.
 This has consequences for the temporal information associated with the seismic data.
-But in this case, both events occurred on 20 October, one at 3 pm, the other at 7 pm.
+But in this case, both events occurred on 20 October, one at 15:00, the other at 19:00.
 Ambiguity also arises for events 1 and 2.
 However, there the rockfall volumes allow for a better matching with the seismic results.
-Event 1 entrained 0.201 m3 whereas event 2 mobilised only 0.063 m3 from a near identical position and fall height.
-Accordingly, the emitted seismic energy of event 1 - 15 should be significantly higher than event 2, which is reflected in the corresponding PSD, where event 1 shows a much longer and more powerful signal.
+Event 1 entrained 0.201 m, whereas event 2 mobilised only 0.063 m from a near-identical position and fall height.
+Accordingly, the emitted seismic energy of event 1 should be significantly higher than event 2, which is reflected in the corresponding PSD, where event 1 shows a much longer and more powerful signal.
 Hence, if the geometric properties of the released rock masses are sufficiently distinct, it is possible to disentangle nearby events from the detailed seismic information.